Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Introduction

-Our own simulation work began with a three-layer p-i-n dual homojunction model in which the p- and n-type regions simulated the HTL and ETL and where interfacial recombination was approximated by including high rates of recombination throughout these layers.
+Our own work simulating PSCs began with a three-layer p-i-n dual homojunction model in which the p- and n-type regions simulated the HTL and ETL and where interfacial recombination was approximated by including high rates of recombination throughout these layers.
 Our results supported van Reenen et al.'s conclusion that both mobile ions and high rates of interfacial recombination are required to reproduce \JV\ hysteresis effects and other comparatively slow transient optoelectronic phenomena in p-i-n solar cells.\cite{Calado2016} Shortly after Neukom et al. published a modelling study with similar conclusions.\cite{Neukom2017} They used the commercial package SETFOS\cite{fluxim2019semiconducting} to solve for electronic carriers in combination with a separate \texttt{MATLAB} code that solved for the ionic carrier distributions.
-More recently, Courtier et al. published results from a freely-available, fully-coupled, three-layer device model that included a single ionic charge carrying species and boundary conditions at the interfaces such that interfacial recombination could be included.\cite{Courtier2019} Only the majority carriers were calculated in the ETL and HTL, excluding the possibility of simulating intrinsic or low-doped transport layers such as organic semiconductors.
-Furthermore, the doping densities in these regions were chosen to be the effective density of states, invalidating the use of Boltzmann statistics, a flaw that has since been corrected in the most recent release of the code.\cite{Courtier2019a} Jacobs et al. also recently published results from a three-layer coupled electronic-ionic carrier simulation implemented using COMSOL Multiphyics\textregistered \cite{COMSOL2019} and MATLAB Livelink\texttrademark .\cite{MATLAB2017}\cite{Jacobs2018} While their results included interfacial recombination, at the time of writing this code is not publicly available and the details of the methodology are sparse.
+More recently, Courtier et al. published results from \im , a freely-available, fully-coupled, three-layer device model that included a single ionic charge carrying species and boundary conditions at the interfaces such that surface recombination of electronic carriers at interfaces between the different layers could be explicitly included.\cite{Courtier2019, Courtier2019a} There remained some limitations with the model however; only the majority carriers were calculated in the ETL and HTL, excluding the possibility of simulating single carrier devices, and intrinsic or low-doped transport layers such as organic semiconductors; ions were confined to the perovskite layer and; users only have the possibility to simulate three-layer devices.
+Jacobs et al. also published results from a three-layer coupled electronic-ionic carrier simulation implemented using COMSOL Multiphyics\textregistered \cite{COMSOL2019} and \texttt{MATLAB} Livelink\texttrademark .\cite{MATLAB2017, Jacobs2018} Most recently, Tessler \& Vaynzof published impressive results from a similar three-layer PSC device model that included the option to use either Boltzmann or Fermi-Dirac statistics.\cite{Tessler2020} Notwithstanding, the methodological details from both Jacobs et al.\cite{Jacobs2018} and Tessler \& Vaynzof\cite{Tessler2020} are sparse and at the time of writing neither code is publicly available.